ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 * For freestyle and general everyday flying, you may use the `250Hz` modes or faster, with the `Std` Telemetry mode.
 Switch Mode doesn't matter as much here.
 Select what's appropriate for your Flight Mode settings.

 * For fixed wings, we recommend using `100Hz Full Res`, together with either `Std` or your choice of Telemetry Ratio.
 Switch Mode will depend greatly on how many full resolution channels you intend to use.

+* For Long Range applications, see the [Long Range Records](../../info/long-range.md) page and try the settings the pilots used to achieve the range.
+It is not guaranteed you'll achieve the same range as they are due to several factors like RF Noise in your area, your location and position and the antenna orientation on your aircraft and transmitter modules.
+Observe local laws and regulations.

 ## Troubleshooting the Lua Script